albinjames/albinjames/README.md

 My intention is to continue to learn and grow in this ever-changing data landscape!

-- 🔭 I’m currently working on [Heart Murmurs](https://github.com/fablaw/circor), a project to detect heart anomalies using sound signals, i.e. phonocardiograms (PCG)
+- 🔭 I’m currently working on a *Wind Forecasting* project for Jena, Germany (Time series, Support vector regression, Fuzzy inference, Genetic algorithm)

 - 🌱 Currently I am learning **TensorFlow, sktime, Complex Wavelet Transforms, and Julia**

+- A group project I was part of during the Le Wagon coding bootcamp: [Heart Murmurs](https://github.com/fablaw/circor), a project to detect heart anomalies using sound signals, i.e. phonocardiograms (PCG)

+- General Interests: **Bayesian methods, Hamiltonian MCMC, Probabilistic Programming**

 - 💬 Ask me about **PDEs, Symbolic Python (SymPy), Signal Processing**

-- 📫 How to reach me: **jamesalbin44 at gmail.com** or my [LinkedIn](https://www.linkedin.com/in/albinjames1729/)
+- 📫 How to reach me: **james.albin44 at gmail.com** or my [LinkedIn](https://www.linkedin.com/in/albinjames1729/)

-- ⚡ "Fun fact" about self: **These days one of my favourite actitivies is doing the groceries.
-It blends well with an evening walk and some cool podcasts:)**
+- ⚡ "Fun fact" about self: These days one of my favourite actitivies is doing the groceries.
+It blends well with an evening walk and some cool podcasts :)

 <h4 align="center">I look forward to a career in Data Science!</h4>
 <!--<h3 align="left">Connect with me:</h3>